 Mr. Barnes's intellectual property practice focuses on copyright, trademark, and patent litigation arising from the entertainment and bioscience industries.
 Clients include Warner Bros., Kelley Blue Book, ABC, and Sequenom, Inc.

-Mr. Barnes represents corporate clients seeking advice on complex human resources issues or engaged in employment disputes.
-He advises and litigates for employers on numerous aspects of state and federal wage and hour, discrimination, lay off and wrongful termination, and other labor and employment laws, and in structuring the employment-related aspects of corporate mergers and acquisitions.
+Mr. Barnes represented corporate clients seeking advice on complex human resources issues or engaged in employment disputes.
+He advised and litigated for employers on numerous aspects of state and federal wage and hour, discrimination, lay off and wrongful termination, and other labor and employment laws, and in structuring the employment-related aspects of corporate mergers and acquisitions.

 Mr. Barnes has directed and personally conducted many in-house investigations of harassment, discrimination and employee misconduct allegations.
 Mr. Barnes has written on the enforceability of restrictions on competitive activity in employment contracts.

 While attending UCLA School of Law, Mr. Barnes was Editor of the UCLA Law Review.

 - JD, University of California, Los Angeles School of Law, 1985, Order of the Coif

 - BA, MA, University of Oxford, Wadham College, 1974